KevinKra/Notes/certifications/aws/developer/resource.md

 > **Task placement strategy** is an algorithm for selecting instances for task placement or tasks for termination.

-- Amazon ECS supports the following task placement strategies:
+- **Amazon ECS supports the following task placement strategies:**
   - **binpack**: tasks are placed on container instances so as to leave the least amount of unused CPU or memory.
 This strategy minimizes the number of container instances in use.
 When this strategy is used and a scale-in action is taken, Amazon ECS terminates tasks.
 It does this based on the amount of resources that are left on the container instance after the task is terminated.
 The container instance that has the most available resources left after task termination has that task terminated.
   - **random**: this will just place tasks on instances randomly.
   - **spread**: The spread strategy, contrary to the `binpack` strategy, tries to put your tasks on as many different instances as possible.
 It is typically used to achieve high availability and mitigate risks, by making sure that you don’t put all your task-eggs in the same instance-baskets.
-Spread across Availability Zones, therefore, is the default placement strategy used for services. **When using the spread strategy, you must also indicate a field parameter.** It is used to indicate the bins that you are considering.
-The accepted values are `instanceID`, `host`, or a custom attribute key:value pairs such as `attribute:ecs.availability-zone` to balance tasks across zones.
-There are several AWS attributes that start with the ecs prefix, but you can be creative and create your own attributes.

 ## ECS Questions

+- A Cluster is a logical grouping of what?
+- What is a Task Definition?
+- What language are Task Definitions written in?
+- What is the maximum number of containers that a Task Definition can describe?
+- If the Task Definition is used to describe one or more containers, what is a Task?
+- What does the Task Scheduler do?
+- What is an Container?
+- What is the name of the _read-only_ template that Containers are created from?
+- What workloads is Fargate suitable for?
+- When using Fargate with ECS, it's important to determine what architecting decision regarding Task Definitions?
+- What four conditions are suitable for running multiple containers in the _same_ Task Definition?
+- If your Task Definitions underlying containers share the same resources and/or volumes, should they exist in the same Task Definition?
-- What is a Cluster?
+- What is a Batch Workload?
+- The EC2 Launch type is suitable for what type of workloads?
+- If you're using the EC2 Launch type, do you need to register one _or more_ EC2 instances to your Cluster to run tasks on them?
+- What is another name for EC2 instances that are attached to Clusters?
 - Are Clusters region specific?
+- Can a Cluster contain tasks hosted on Fargate, EC2 instances, and external instances?
-- What must you do before you delete a Cluster?
+- Before you delete a cluster, do you need to delete the services and deregister the container instances running inside that Cluster?
-- What is a Task?
-- What is a Task Definition?
-- How many containers can be defined by a single class definition?
-- Is it a good idea, or normal, to have an entire application task based on one task definition?
-- What does a Task Scheduler do?
-- Can Tasks running on EC2 and Fargate mount EFS?
-- What are ECS port mappings used for?
-- What is the Service Scheduler?
-- What is the Container Instance?
+- Does the Container Agent run on each container instance within an ECS Cluster?
-- What is the Container Agent?
+- What does the Container Agent do?
+- In addition to reporting on the current running tasks and resource utilization, can the Container Agent also be used to start and stop tasks whenever it receives a request from ECS?
 - What is an ECS task placement strategy?
 - What are the three ECS task placement strategies?
-- Describe the binpack task placement strategy.
+- Describe the `binpack` task placement strategy.
-- Describe the random task placement strategy.
+- Describe the `random` task placement strategy.
-- Describe the spread task placement strategy.
+- Describe the `spread` task placement strategy.

 ---